LinusFresz/Competition-Preparation/README.md

 This script was tested on Mac OS 10.13.4 with python 3.5.2 and 3.7.0

 ## How
 Make sure to add all event information in the 'Manage events' tab for your competition on the WCA website.
-To run the script, type into your terminal 'pyton competition_grouping_scrambling.py' and follow the steps shown in the window.
+To run the script, type into your terminal 'python3 competition_grouping_scrambling.py' and follow the steps shown in the window.

 Files that need to be in the same folder:
 - comeptition_preparation_start.py